-Leighah is a counsellor and psychotherapist and a volunteer with seed of 3 years - She acts in an advice and consultation role, facilitates the self help group and the Close Therapy Groups "The Road Travelled" She is endearing and has an individuality that allows her personality to shine through.
-She is warm caring and friendly and always supportive clients of SEED and is actively involved in training and recruitment of volunteers.
+Leighah is a counsellor and psychotherapist.
+She has been working with Seed since 2010, initially as a volunteer but then becoming employed as a therapist and consultant.
+She facilitates the self help groups and the closed therapy groups "The Road Travelled".
+Leighah is endearing and has an individuality that allows her personality to shine through.
+She is warm, caring and friendly and always supportive clients of SEED and is actively involved in training and recruitment of volunteers.

 Maria has 2 children and has recently joined our team and is proofing to be a very competent in all areas of admin.
 More importantly she is caring and kind and always has a smile for everyone and is eager to learn as much as possible in order to support others in her role as Administrator within the Resouce Room.

 Becky is a Young Ambassador for SEED and in doing so will become the voice of the younger people– signposting to appropriate resources.
 This is a very new post for Becky and for SEED and we are working together to see how we can go forward and support the young people in the community struggling to cope with this devastating illness.